For details of when and where our kids TaeKwon-Do classes happen, please view the Class Times tab on the top menu to see where we teach and train.

 How Does My Child Start?

 Once your child is ready to start, you can just bring them along – there’s no need to book.
 Please ensure they are wearing loose comfortable clothing such as jogging bottoms and a t-shirt.
 Please also make sure that their trousers do not come down past their ankles where they could fall underneath their feet – this can cause them to slip over.
 Please remove any jewellery, and bring along a drink of water!
 It is also not a good idea to stuff them full of chocolate just before training – halfway through the class they will suddenly run out of energy!
 It is much better to give them a snack such as flapjack after school, which should give them a sustained energy release to last through the lesson.
-For more advice on nutrition for children, I recommend you visit the BBC’s website where they have an excellent section on children’s nutrition.
+For more advice on nutrition for children, I recommend you visit the British Heart Foundation’s website where they have an excellent section on children’s nutrition.